jschnab/data-engineering/aws/README.md

 Install the AWS command-line interface by running `pip install aws-cli` and configure it according to the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

+## IAM

+IAM is Identity and Access Management.

 We describe IAM main features and how to interact with them in [iam.md](iam.md).

 ## S3

+S3 is Simple Storage Service.

 We describe S3 main features and how to interact with them in [s3.md](s3.md).